 Misfire detection is a continuous monitor, meaning it is active any time the engine is running.
 So too is the fuel system monitor that detects problems in fuel delivery and the air/fuel mixture, and something called the "comprehensive monitor" that looks for gross faults in the sensors and engine control systems.
 These monitors are always ready and do not require any special operating conditions.

 Other OBD II monitors are only active during certain times.
 These are the "non-continuous" monitors and include the catalytic converter efficiency monitor, the evaporative system monitor that detects fuel vapor leaks in the fuel system, the EGR system monitors, the secondary air system monitor (if the vehicle has such a system), and the oxygen sensor monitors.

-On some 2000 and newer vehicles, OBD II also has a thermostat monitor to keep an eye on the operation of this key component.
-The thermostat monitor will be required on all vehicles by 2002.
-On some 2002 model-year vehicles, there also is a new PCV system monitor, which will be required on all vehicles by 2004.
+On many 2000 and newer vehicles, OBD II also has a thermostat monitor to keep an eye on the operation of this key component.
+The thermostat monitor is required on all 2002 and newer vehicles.
+On some 2002 model-year vehicles, there also is a PCV system monitor, which became standard on all vehicles in 2004.